ciscoheat/sveltekit-superforms/README.md

 It takes an object with the same keys as the form, with a function that receives the field value and should return either a string as a "validation failed" message, or `null` or `undefined` if the field is valid.

-Here's an example of how to validate a string length:
+Here's how to validate a string length:

 **src/routes/+page.svelte**